MFR6340/theenglishextension.org/resources/supplemental resources.md

 # Unit Booklets for Klett Program

-TEEO provides supplemental booklets which can be used in primary school classrooms in conjunction with the Klett Young English Program currently used in cantons throughout Switzerland.
+TEEO provides supplemental booklets which can be used in primary school classrooms in conjunction with the Klett Young World English program currently used in cantons throughout Switzerland.
+These booklets are available for all units in Grade levels 3-6.
+For a copy, please contact TEEO.

 #### Third Grade, Young World 1
 <img src="https://i.imgur.com/TAsc8DA.png" width="15%" />